 Breakfast is probably my favourite meal category, even compared to dessert – I’ll choose pancakes over cheesecake ANY day of the week.
 However I do get bored of just eating yogurt and muesli every morning (no offense muesli…it’s not you, it’s me).
 This is a problem when I have about 10 minutes to make and eat breakfast before school as there aren’t many other quick options.
 Plus it’s not like I can be like ‘meh I’ll just eat my breakfast on the way to school’ because I cycle in every morning.

 And seriously I’m not good at cycling one-handed.
-Signalling is hard enough for me on my bike, I cant imagine trying to eat some toast at the same time (well I can, but it involves many swerving cars and scared pedestrians).
+Signalling is hard enough for me on my bike, I cant imagine trying to eat some toast at the same time (well I can, but it involves many swerving cars and scared pedestrians) and trsut me it would be better if those cars would have an insurance4motortrade insurance.
+I’m just going to take a taxi to work and make sure it has taxi insurance.
+When I decide to get myself a new car, I´m going to use this guide for help.
 Last week I resorted to toaster waffles – making a batch of pumpkin & coconut flour waffles and freezing them in pairs for the week.
 It failed slightly because the waffles were too big for the toaster so I had to split them weirdly to get them to fit.
 Also my mum had eaten one of the waffles which screwed up the waffle pairing system.
 One thing I find that doesn’t go wrong though: scones.
 They are amazing to have around for grab-and-go breakfasts as they’re sturdy enough to not get crushed to death in my school bag.
 Plus they’re so good as after school snacks at 4pm….right around ‘tea time’…..how convenient eh?…